curvenote/blog/content/blog/open-science-reuse.md

 **Think how you interact with scientific references today**: when referencing a figure in a paper or book chapter, the text might say "see Figure 56 on Page 100 in Paperston & Print", to actually see what the authors were talking about you have to scroll to the bottom of the PDF, copy the reference, paste it into Google, get stuck at a paywall, log into your university VPN, download the PDF, open it in Zotero, scroll to page 100, find figure 56, and do that while you try to remember if it was worth the effort to look it up in the first place.
 The user experience here is terrible, and is wasting valuable time for millions of scientists.

-Today Curvenote is helping launch a comprehensive workflow for referencing and embedding of scientific content using MyST Markdown (https://mystmd.org).
+Today Curvenote is launching a comprehensive workflow for referencing and embedding of scientific content, which we have helped to build directly into the community-based MyST Markdown tools (https://mystmd.org).
 This works out of the box with [Curvenote's publishing platform](xref:docs#term-curvenote-platform).
 In the <xref:docs#term-myst-markdown> or Curvenote's <xref:docs#term-command-line-tools> you can now include cross-references content in external projects, and when you hover over the reference you see targeted content instantly using our <xref:docs#term-deep-dive-links>.
 This is enabled by new the [new `xref:` syntax](xref:mystmd#tbl:syntax-xref) that many of the ExecutableBooks team has contributed to.

 ```{list-table} Examples of hover references to instantly access open-science content.
 :header-rows: 1